nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2024-03-18-what_is_a_sole_proprietorship.md

 The biggest differences between the two come down to the liability and financial protection they offer and the difficulty in setting them up.

-Being the simplest business with no registration or set-up fees, it’s no surprise why professional and novices alike choose to begin their businesses as Sole Proprietorships.
+Being the simplest business with no registration or set-up fees, it’s no surprise why professionals and novices alike choose to begin their businesses as Sole Proprietorships.

 ## In Summary...